-Young people with Cerebral Palsy told us that they would find it useful to have information about Cerebral Palsy for young people, because they were tired of having to explain themselves all the time.
+Young people with Cerebral Palsy told us that they would find it useful to have information about CP for young people, because they were tired of having to explain themselves all the time.

 Cerebral Palsy: the facts